 2. The purchase process is ... well, different

-Note that those list prices are essentially the only prices when it comes to buying a Tesla.
+Note that the list prices are essentially the only prices when it comes to buying a Tesla.
 Forget about haggling or waiting for a manager to approve a better deal.

 It's very different from routine car buying but is similar to shopping for any in-demand luxury brand.
-Would you try to talk an Apple "genius" down on the price of the newest iPhone?
-Good luck with that!
+Would you try to talk an Apple genius down on the price of a new iPhone?
+Good luck with that.